garthable/Terminal-Sweeper/README.markdown

     - Beginner: 9x9 board, 10 bombs
     - Intermediate: 16x16 board, 40 bombs
     - Expert  30x16 board, 99 bombs
-- seed is a setting used for watching the algorithm, if you set it to "r" it will set the seed equal to time, if its set to a number thats the seed it will use.
+- seed is a setting used for watching the algorithm, it is not used for testing.
+If you set it to "r" it will set the seed equal to time, if its set to a number thats the seed it will use.
-- wait_time is the sleep time in nanoseconds between iterations for watching the algorithm.
+- wait_time is the sleep time in nanoseconds between iterations which is used when watching the algorithm not for testing.
 When booting up the program in terminal you will be greeted by 3 options:
 ```
 Type "w" to watch minesweeper algorithm
 Type "t" to test minesweeper algorithm
 Type "q" to quit
 ```
-- Typing w will allow you to watch the minesweeper algorithm solve a map with the selected difficulty
+- Typing w will allow you to watch the minesweeper algorithm solve a map with the selected difficulty and seed.
 - Typing t will run the minesweeper algorithm on seeds 0-(run_amount-1) on the selected difficulty and tell you the time taken and the win rate.
-- Typing q will exit the program
+- Typing q will exit the program.

 ASCII key for how minesweeper game is displayed:
 - '@': Flagged